Updated October 2020

 Mount Olivet Conference & Retreat Center exists to nurture the intellectual, emotional, and spiritual growth of all people through creative and caring ministries, quiet reflections, and a reverence for life.
 For over 40 years, we have welcomed persons, families, churches, non-profit organizations and businesses to learn and grow together while enjoying our many amenities and beautiful grounds.

 Contributing to the safety, health, and wellbeing of our guests has always been our most basic and highest value.
-We have modified our practices in keeping with the MN Dept. of Health guidelines for opening restaurants, hotels, and outdoor recreation sites.
-We have implemented detailed protocols related to physical distancing; safe and healthy dining; scheduled use of amenities; maintaining proper hygiene; simplifying common spaces; disinfecting, cleaning, and laundering; ensuring sick workers and guests stay at home; and communication of protocols—all so that you can visit the retreat center with trust, ease, and peace.
+We have established a COVID-19 Preparedness Plan, and we have modified our practices in light of MN Department of Health guidelines for restaurants, hotels, outdoor recreation sites, and communities of faith.
+We have implemented detailed protocols related to group size; physical distancing; safe and healthy dining; scheduled use of amenities; maintaining proper hygiene; simplifying common spaces; disinfecting, cleaning, and laundering; ensuring sick workers and guests stay at home; and communication of protocols—all so that you can visit the retreat center with trust, ease, and peace.

 From the time you arrive until the time you depart, you will be able to limit your interaction to your group.
 Leaders will check-in and distribute sanitized keys to their own group members in their own private meeting space.
 If some group members cannot attend in person, our staff can arrange an AV setup that includes them virtually.